Short-Time Work Support is a form of Jobseeker's Benefit

-and is an income support payment if you have been temporarily placed on a shorter working week.
+and is an income support payment for people who have been temporarily placed on a shorter working week by their employer.

-Short Time Work Support is paid for a maximum of 234 days.
-Your entitlement will depend on the number of social insurance contributions you have.
+Short-Time Work Support is paid for a maximum of 234 days depending on the number of PRSI Contributions you have paid.

 How to qualify